MicrosoftDocs/Virtualization-Documentation/virtualization/windowscontainers/kubernetes/common-problems.md

 ### When deploying, Docker containers keep restarting ###
 Check that your pause image is compatible with your OS version.
-The [instructions](./deploying-resources.md) assume that both the OS and the containers are version 1803.
-If you have a later version of Windows, such as an Insider build, you will need to adjust the images accordingly.
+Kubernetes assumes that both the OS and the containers have matching OS version numbers.
+If you are using an experimental build of Windows, such as an Insider build, you will need to adjust the images accordingly.
 Please refer to the Microsoft's [Docker repository](https://hub.docker.com/u/microsoft/) for images.
-Regardless, both the pause image Dockerfile and the sample service will expect the image to be tagged as `:latest`.

 ## Common Kubernetes master errors ##